King Williams Town Information | Conference Venues King Williams Town | Conference Centres | Conferences King Williams Town

 Click here for Conference Centres in King Williams Town

-King, as the town is locally called, stands 389 m above the sea at the foot of the Amatola Mountains, and in the midst of a thickly populated agricultural district.
-The town is well laid out and most of the public buildings and merchants' stores are built of stone.
-There are manufactories of sweets and jams, candles, soap, matches and leather, and a large trade in wool, hides and grains is done with East London.
-King has a number of suburbs named after famous landmarks or special events, including Kaffrarian Heights, Daleview, Club View, and Central.
+King, as the town is locally called, stands at the foot of the Amatola Mountains and in the midst of a thickly populated agricultural district.
+The town is well laid out, and most of the merchants' stores and public buildings are built of stone.
+There are manufactories of candles,sweets and jams, matches and leather soap, and a large trade in wool, grains and hides are done with East London.

 King Williams Town History